plokhotnyuk/jsoniter-scala/README.md

 - Support writing to pre-allocated `Array[Byte]` by specifying of position of writing from
 - Support of UTF-8 encoding
 - Parsing of strings with escaped characters for JSON keys and string values
-- Codecs can be generated for primitives, boxed primitives, enums, `String`, `BigInt`, `BigDecimal`, `Option`, tuples, Scala collections, arrays, module classes, value classes and case classes with values/fields having any of types listed here
+- Codecs can be generated for primitives, boxed primitives, enums, `String`, `BigInt`, `BigDecimal`, `Option`, tuples, `java.util.UUID`,  Scala collections, arrays, module classes, value classes and case classes with values/fields having any of types listed here
 - Case classes should be defined as a top-level class or directly inside of another class or object and with public constructor that has one list of arguments for all non-transient fields
-- Types that supported as map keys are primitives, boxed primitives, enums, `String`, `BigInt`, `BigDecimal` and value classes for any of them
+- Types that supported as map keys are primitives, boxed primitives, enums, `String`, `BigInt`, `BigDecimal`, `java.util.UUID` and value classes for any of them
 - Support of ADTs with sealed trait or sealed abstract class base and case classes or case objects as leaf classes, using discriminator field with string type of value
 - Implicitly resolvable codecs for any types